GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

 - **QuickProfile Enhancements**: The `QuickProfile` component now includes a button linking to the user's full profile page, ensuring seamless navigation.
 - **User Registration & Verification**: Email verification is implemented during registration to confirm user accounts.
 - **Linking Profiles to Goated Usernames**: Users can link their profiles to their Goated.com accounts by submitting their UID.
 Upon verification, their stats are instantly updated and consolidated into their personal profiles.
-- **Frontend Components**: Core UI components are developed and functional.
+- **Frontend Components**: Core UI components are developed and functional, including:
+  - Profile page with detailed user information
+  - QuickProfile component for user previews
+  - Search functionality in the header
+  - Admin dashboard interface
-- **Backend API**: Essential API endpoints are implemented and operational.
+- **Backend API**: Essential API endpoints are implemented and operational, including:
+  - User profile management
+  - Authentication and authorization
+  - Admin operations
+  - Search functionality
-- **Database Schema**: The database schema is defined and integrated with Drizzle ORM.
+- **Database Schema**: The database schema is defined and integrated with Drizzle ORM, including:
+  - User profiles
+  - Admin roles
+  - Verification status
+  - Search functionality support
 - **Telegram Bot**: Basic bot commands are implemented and integrated with the platform.
 - **Memory Bank**: Core Memory Bank files are created and maintained to preserve project knowledge.